Zeegeuze/personal-exercises/README.md

 ### Intro
 I'll need to present a project in my bootcamp*, which needs to be presented to the teacher before.
 This will be the both the preparation for the teacher as well as the preparation for the presentation.

-*I'm following a bootcamp 'Data Science and AI' at Le Wagon in Brussels from January 15th to March 15th.
+*I followed a bootcamp 'Data Science and AI' at Le Wagon in Brussels from January 15th to March 15th.

 ### What I did
 This was a Google Colab project where I downloaded and displayed a video from YouTube